kburchfiel/media_geotag_mapper/README.md

 The maps created by Media GeoTag mapper are in HTML form and interactive in nature.
 You can pan and zoom them to get a closer look, and by hovering over markers, you can see the geographic coordinates and image creation times for each marker.
 In addition, clicking on a marker reveals the path to the original file.
 In addition, the project contains code for converting these HTML maps to both high-quality .png files and lower-sized .jpg files (some of which are shown below).

-So far, I've tested out this code on Samsung, Sony, and Apple devices using a Windows computer.
+So far, I've tested out this code on Samsung, Sony, and Apple devices using a Linux computer (although the code was originally created for a Windows laptop).
 The code that extracts geotag data from images and videos may need to be tweaked in order to work with other devices.

 ### Examples